Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Introduction

-To confront the challenge of bipartite causal inference with interference without reliance on the partial interference assumption, we continue development from \cite{forastiere_identification_2020} to estimate bipartite versions of direct and indirect (or spillover) effects.
-Importantly, this work will not rely on a specified clustering of units, nor will it make use of individual average potential outcomes under specified clustered treatment allocations, as in a large swath of development for interference in observational studies \citep{hudgens_toward_2008, perez-heydrich_assessing_2014, tchetgen_causal_2012, liu_large_2014, liu_inverse_2016, papadogeorgou_causal_2019}.
-Rather, the approach allows interference to take place on a structural network and construes the ``treatment'' under investigation in two components: a ``key associated'' treatment characterizing a characteristic of the intervention that is specific to an individual location (e.g., whether the power plant most impacting that location adopts the intervention), and a ``neighborhood'' or ``upwind treatment'' characterizing treatments among interfering units (e.g., a function of the treatment statuses of power plants located upwind from a location).
-Reducing the intervention of interest to these two components helps focus the definition of potential outcomes of interest, so that causal estimands and an assignment mechanism can be formalized in the bipartite setting.
-Estimation of causal effects is based on a joint propensity score model for the two treatment components.
-While the specifics of the estimation strategy closely follow those in \cite{forastiere_identification_2020}, the bipartite nature of the problem requires development of new relevant estimands and some nontrivial differences in formulation of the assignment mechanism, both of which have important implications for how causal effects can be interpreted in light of common threats to validity inherent to observational studies on networks such as homophily and confounding.
+The case of bipartite causal inference with interference was introduced in \cite{zigler_bipartite_2021} amid the same motivating power plant problem considered here, wherein inverse probability of treatment weighted (IPTW) estimators hewing closely to existing literature on partial interference \citep{perez-heydrich_assessing_2014, tchetgen_causal_2012, papadogeorgou_causal_2019} were deployed in the simplified setting where power plants were clustered geographically into non-overlapping groups.
+To accommodate a more complex and realistic interference structure reflective of the realities of pollution transport, we continue development from \cite{forastiere_identification_2021} to estimate bipartite versions of direct and indirect (or spillover) effects.
+The approach allows interference to take place on a structural network and construes the ``treatment'' under investigation in two components: a ``key associated'' treatment specifying a characteristic of the intervention that is specific to an individual location (e.g., whether the power plant having the most impact on that location adopts the intervention), and a ``neighborhood'' or ``upwind'' treatment characterizing treatments among interfering units (e.g., a function of the treatment statuses of power plants located upwind from a location).
+Reducing the intervention to these two components helps focus the definition of potential outcomes so that causal estimands and an assignment mechanism can be formalized in the bipartite setting.
+Under an inferential perspective where potential outcomes are viewed as random variables with realized observed values on the observational units, estimation of causal effects is based on a joint propensity score model for the two treatment components \citep{forastiere_identification_2021}.
+While the methodology pursued here relies heavily on theoretical results from \cite{forastiere_identification_2021}, the bipartite nature of the problem entails nontrivial differences in formulation of the estimands, assignment mechanism, and implications for different types of confounding.